-F-Theta Lens: Laser Material Processing for Medium and High-Power Applications
+F-Theta Lens for Laser Material Processing Applications

 JENar™ F-theta objective lenses can be used for the high-precision micro structuring, marking and labeling of a wide range of materials.

 JENar™ F-theta objective lenses are particularly well suited for use in micromachining laser applications.
 You can use standard F-theta lenses at laser wavelengths of UV to VIS and IR: You will receive objective lenses for wavelengths of 1080 to 355 nanometers.

 The conventional F-theta objective lenses from Jenoptik offer exceptional durability and enable you to perform high-precision laser material processing.
 You can use them for the micro structuring, marking and labeling of a wide range of materials.
 The F-theta lenses come with protective glass.
 As a special service, we are able to offer you our STEP files, which allow you to integrate the JENar™ F-theta objective lenses quickly and easily into any system.